 The NOLA Locavores was started after Hurricane Katrina and the Gulf Oil Spill when the hardships of our seafood industry were each day on the front page of the news.
-After reading “Plenty” by Alisa Smith and seeing the reality show based on the book where a community in Vancouver went 100 days on a 100 mile diet, lead organizers Lee Stafford and Dr. Leslie Brown decided this was a good time to begin an Eat Local Challenge in Louisiana.
+After reading “Plenty” by Alisa Smith and seeing the reality show based on the book where a community in Vancouver went 100 days on a 100 mile diet, lead organizers and Louisiana natives, Lee Stafford and Dr. Leslie Brown decided this was a good time to begin an Eat Local Challenge in Louisiana.
 Chefs from around the world come to prepare dishes with ingredients from this region.
 The path was laid for this local food foraging contest.

 To raise awareness of the nutritional, economic, environmental and cultural benefits of eating locally sourced food.